 The Pure Maths extends the GCSE work on algebra, co-ordinate geometry, vectors and trigonometry and introduces you to exponential and logarithmic functions and calculus.

-A minimum of five GCSEs at grade 4 or above including a grade 7 at GCSE is required, but an 8 or 9 is strongly recommended and Further Mathematicians have often done GCSE Further Maths or ADDMaths.
-In order to study Further Maths, you must also study Maths.
-A love of the subject is also essential!
-You will be learning new material at a fast pace and covering twice as much content as a single mathematician.
+A minimum of five GCSEs at grade 4 or above including a grade 7 in GCSE Maths is required, but an 8 or 9 is strongly recommended and Further Mathematicians have often done GCSE Further Maths or Additional Maths.

 A Level Further Maths: to be taken at the end of students second year.